sergisproject/sergis-author/README.md

 - For preview, submit a POST to the server with the JSON (instead of in the URL), and then the server just throws it in a JS variable that the local.js backend can find.
+- Move storage from localStorage to indexedDB for more storage.
+- When we make a new prompt ("Add Prompt"), scroll to it and open it ("click" on it).

 ## License